FIWARE/contribution-requirements/README.md

 If that is not the case please read one of the many tutorials available on the internet.

-### Impact on Rating and Continuous Improvement

-To further clarify, all mature Generic Enablers **MUST** comply with all "**MUST**" requirements, failure to do so will result in a written warning and a requirement to comply within a given period of time.
-Mature Generic Enablers which make no effort to fulfill the gaps in their commitments, will be quarantined and will be removed from the list of Enablers.

-It is accepted that Incubated Enablers may not currently comply with all "**MUST**" requirements, but are expected to be working towards fulfilling them.
-All of the "**MUST**" requirements must be fulfilled before the incubation period is complete.

-In addition, all Generic Enablers are expected to continuously improve and strive to apply industry best practises by fulfilling as many "**SHOULD**" and "**MAY**" requirements as they can.
-The quality of each enabler will be checked against the guideline list, failure to apply guidelines will result in a lower quality rating - for example, an enabler fulfilling only 20% of the SHOULD list could be rated as "poor", whereas an enabler fulfilling all of the SHOULD list could be rated as "good".
-The fulfillment of a high proportion of "**MAY**" guidelines (where applicable) would result in an "excellent" rating.

-In an effort to maintain a commitment to continuous improvement, it should be noted that existing requirements will be periodically reviewed, and guidelines may be re-rated to a higher category.
-At some point, an existing "**SHOULD**" guideline may be re-rated as "**MUST**" for example.
-The owners of each enabler will be informed whenever a requirement is due to be added or modified, and there will be a grace period of at least one month before the stricter rating will be applied on assessments.

 ## Summary of MUST Requirements

 -   All the